duplicati/duplicati.github.io/_posts/articles/2016-10-14-Backup-Process.md

 modified: 2016-10-14T09:00:00
 tags: [overview]
 comments: true
-excerpt: Understand the technical basics how Duplicati creates and stores backups
+excerpt: In this article we walk through the process of backing up a few files to a remote storage, to illustrate how it basically works.

 ---